List of the busiest airports in Malaysia: Passenger traffic

 A passenger is described as a person who departs, arrives or passes in condition of transit through any airport located between the borders of Malaysia at any point of time during a year.
 The data presented here includes the total number of departure, arrival and transit passengers for the years selected, and for both domestic and international flights arriving in scheduled and non-scheduled services.

 Cargo traffic

 The following is a list of 10 busiest airports in Malaysia in terms of cargo handling traffic.
 The cargo numbers are in metric tonnes.

 Aircraft movements

-Commercial aircraft movements

-The following is a list of the 10 busiest airports in Malaysia in terms of number of commercial aircraft movements (take-off and landing).
+The following is a list of the 10 busiest airports in Malaysia in terms of commercial aircraft movements (take-off and landing).

-Total aircraft movements

-The following is a list of the 10 busiest airports in Malaysia in terms of total aircraft movements (take-off and landing).
-This may include commercial, private, training and military aircraft.

 Busiest air routes

-The busiest air route between two airports within Malaysia is the Kuala Lumpur - Kota Kinabalu sector.
-This sector is also the 45th busiest air route in the world for the period of August to September 2011.
-The second busiest route is the Kuala Lumpur - Kuching sector.
+As of 2023, the busiest domestic route in Malaysia is the Kuala Lumpur - Kota Kinabalu - Kuala Lumpur sector, with over 160 flights weekly.
+The busiest international route from Malaysia is Kuala Lumpur - Singapore - Kuala Lumpur sector with over 255 flights weekly.
+In addition, the busiest non-Kuala Lumpur based domestic route is Kota Kinabalu - Tawau - Kota Kinabalu sector with more than 50 flights weekly.